-The school's SENCO will be responsible for developing Individual Healthcare Plans.
+The Headteacher in liaison with the Office Manager, will be responsible for developing Individual Healthcare Plans.
 Their purpose is to ensure that they provide clarity about what needs to be done, when and by whom.
 They will often be essential, such as in cases where conditions fluctuate or where there is a high risk that emergency intervention will be needed, and they are likely to be helpful in the majority of other cases, especially where medical conditions are long-term and complex.
 However, not all children will require one.
 The school, healthcare professionals and parents should agree, based on evidence, when a healthcare plan would be inappropriate or disproportionate.
 If consensus cannot be reached, the Headteacher is best placed to take a final view.